ASOHF/ASOHF.github.io/get_ASOHF.md

 ### Compilation-time parameters

 Before compiling, it is required to set some compilation-time parameters, which are related to dimensioning of arrays.
-This parameters are included in the `./input_files/asohf_parameters.dat` file, and are explained one by one below.
+These parameters are included in the `./input_files/asohf_parameters.dat` file, and are explained one by one below.
+Each time you change the parameters, you need to [recompile the code](#compilation).

 ```fortran
 !
 Level 0 grid